topherauyeung/portfolio/about.md

 <section class="mw-100 mw8-ns center pv0 ph4 z-1 relative">
   <p class="f3 lh-copy mt5">
-    More about me aside from that excessively long treatise about my name: I’m a two-time graduate school dropout (<a href="https://www.bethel.edu/seminary/academics/marital-family-therapy/" class="olive dim"><b>one</b></a>, <a href="http://www.academyart.edu/academics/web-design/graduate" class="olive dim"><b>two</b></a>), though I did finish my undergraduate degree in Biology at UC San Diego.
+    More about me aside from that excessively long treatise about my name: I’m a two-time graduate school dropout (<a href="https://www.bethel.edu/seminary/academics/marital-family-therapy/" class="olive highlight"><b>one</b></a>, <a href="http://www.academyart.edu/academics/web-design/graduate" class="olive highlight"><b>two</b></a>), though I did finish my undergraduate degree in Biology at UC San Diego.
   </p>
   <p class="f3 lh-copy">
-    I originally fell in love with design in junior high, because of a site called <a href="http://neopets.com" class="olive dim"><b>Neopets</b></a>.
-(Apparently, lots of other designers have a <a href="https://twitter.com/soopa/status/716391958726336512" class="olive dim"><b>similar story</b></a>.)
+    I originally fell in love with design in junior high, because of a site called <a href="http://neopets.com" class="olive highlight"><b>Neopets</b></a>.
+(Apparently, lots of other designers have a <a href="https://twitter.com/soopa/status/716391958726336512" class="olive highlight"><b>similar story</b></a>.)
 That hobby has since turned into a full-fledged career, which is good because I really hated biology.
   </p>
   <p class="f3 mb4 lh-copy">
     Interested in what I’ve done?
-You can peek at my <a href="https://twitter.com/soopa/status/716391958726336512" class="olive dim"><b>resumé</b></a>.
+I suppose you can peek at my <a href="https://www.linkedin.com/in/cauyeung" class="olive highlight"><b>LinkedIn</b></a>.
   </p>

   <h2 class="mb3 fw6 f4 ttu tracked titular-underline-teal pb2 pr3 dib">Listening</h2>